AIP Blueberry Ice Cream Recipe

 First, sugar is out.
 And let me tell you, that’s a big deal, because there is a lot of sugar in regular ice cream.

-Instead, this recipe relies on the natural sweetness of fresh blueberries to make the finished product feel like a special dessert.
-Honey is also added for an extra bit of sweetness.
+Instead, this recipe gets its sweetness from the fresh blueberries and also a little honey to make the finished product feel like a special dessert.

 Finally, to give the ice cream a proper texture, I added full-fat coconut milk, which is fine for your AIP diet.
 Regular dairy, including milk and cream, are not OK and should be avoided on an autoimmune diet.

 While full-fat dairy has a lot of nutritional upsides, many people have hidden sensitivities to dairy and do best if they avoid it.

 Therefore it is recommended you steer clear of any dairy, including ghee, if you have an autoimmune condition.

 I know it can be challenging to stay away from dairy, especially when you’re cooking or baking.
 Fortunately, I’ve done some of the hard work for you and come up with a list of AIP-friendly dairy swaps you can use to make food you love that’s also good for your health.

 - 2 cans (400 ml each) of full-fat coconut milk, room temperature